FAQs

 Will The 3rd Foot Cane Work For Everyone?

 The 3rd Foot Cane is designed, Patented and used by people of all ages and a variety of conditions that affect balance and mobility including gait retraining.
-Read the customer reviews under the Review Section from people with conditions like ataxia, MS, cerebral palsy, Parkinson's, EDS, SB, DISH, vestibular, stroke recovery and other conditions that affect mobility.
-As well as by people rehabbing from surgery and injuries that affect gait, alignment and mobility.

 If you are unable to pick up your feet when you walk and you shuffle with your feet next to each other and your head downward and can't coordinate movement between the two sides of your body the cane will not work for you.

-There are 4 types of vertigo and most if not all physicians recommend using a walker and not a quad cane or any cane if someone has central vertigo which results in severe instability when walking and even standing.
-Many people with peripheral vertigo use two 3rd Foot Canes to maximize their stability and increase balance when walking, turning.
-Read the reviews from people with vestibular, drop foot and other conditions that affect balance.
+There are 4 types of vertigo.
+Most if not all physicians recommend using a walker and not a quad cane or any cane if someone has central vertigo which results in severe instability when sitting, walking and even standing.

 Transitioning From a Walker

 Most if not all people transitioning from a walker start with 2 canes for stability and to reestablish a balanced, stable, upright walking gait that maintains the head upright and centered over your shoulders and the body’s natural alignment before transitioning to one cane.
-Maintaining your body’s natural alignment engages and strengthens the core muscles as you walk letting you move better, get stronger and walk longer and allows you to reestablish a long enough stride and walking gait to maintain the body’s vertical stability when walking, turning, stepping back, sitting down, and standing up.
+Maintaining your body’s natural alignment engages and strengthens your core muscles as you walk letting you move better, get stronger and walk longer and allows you to reestablish a long enough stride and walking gait to maintain the body’s vertical stability when walking, turning, stepping back, sitting down, and standing up.
 The length of your walking stride determines how much vertical stability, alignment and balance your body has.

 The only time you should look directly down towards your feet when walking is when you’re on the stairs, in the dark, on a wet or slippery surface or transitioning from one floor surface height to another.
 You can glance down towards the ground in front of you without dropping your head down and see almost up to your toes.